 After taking a course with Ralph Sweet and Nils Fredland at Pinewoods in 2011, Mary has also been working on building her repertoire of singing squares.
 Her calls are sure to make dancers smile and sing along.

 Mary is proud to be a founding member of the Mad Robin Callers Collective – an innovative consortium of dance callers who work together to provide peer support and create opportunities for callers of all experience levels.
-As a Mad Robin, Mary helps run a monthly dance series on 4th Fridays in Burlington, featuring the Collective at the mic.
-She helped found Burlington’s “On the Border Morris,” Vermont’s only Border side, and now serves as their Fore-woman.
-Mary also serves as an active board member of Young Tradition Vermont, a non-profit fostering youth involvement in traditional dance and music, for which she helps coordinate various workshops, concerts and an annual Youth Showcase.
+She helped found Burlington’s “On the Border Morris,” Vermont’s only Border side, and served as their Fore-woman for five years.